Written by Alexandra Stone

 26 July 2024

-Sound is all around us, from the quietest whisper to the loudest explosion, but what determines how loud or soft a sound is?
-The answer lies in audio amplitude.
-Understanding amplitude helps us learn how sound waves function and how we perceive them in our everyday lives.
+Sound is all around us, from the quietest whispers to the loudest fireworks.
+But what determines how loud or soft a sound is?
+The answer lies in audio amplitude—a key factor in how we experience sound waves.

 1. The Science of Amplitude

 Amplitude refers to the size or height of a sound wave, which determines how loud or soft a sound is.
-In technical terms, it measures the amount of energy in a sound wave.
 The greater the amplitude, the louder the sound; the smaller the amplitude, the quieter the sound.

 If your child is interested in sound waves, you can explore more about how they work in our blog post How Sound Waves Can Be Fun for Primary School Children, where we share hands-on experiments for kids to understand sound.